 So then it comes an epic – a set of thematically related user stories that determines a certain function of the future product.
 Epics allow specialists to build their project development process and execute the connected work tasks in a consistent manner.

 Writing the epics is not just a good way of the project works planning – it is a great possibility to emphasize the main purposes of the product development for a certain period.
 Agile methodology welcomes an order in project development and a competent execution of the work by short-term parts (so-called sprints).
 Therefore, creating and executing the epics helps developers to calculate the required efforts and resources on every sprint.

 Epics, user stories, tasks… How not to get lost in it?

-For a better understanding of what is the difference between user stories and epics, we have created a clear comparison chart with the examples of all the types of these Agile writing features – look at it below:
+For a better understanding of what is the difference between user stories and epics, we have created a clear comparison chart with examples of all the types of these Agile writing features.

 Finally, we come to the most efficient and stuffed level of the task creation – it is epic.
 Usually does not have a lot of details or noted features, but there we can see many user stories that, in their turn, contain all the necessary information.
 Based on every single user story, developers can unite them in the epics and turn them into the proposed features and functions of the future product.

 Thus, each epic is a real challenge for developers: building the product, they have to take into account every aspect of the epic in order not to miss any detail in the product functionality.